BUI Investigations by Officers with FWC

 Attorney for BUI Arrests by FWC in Florida

-If you were arrested by an officer with the Florida Fish and Wildlife Conservation Commission (FWC), then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were arrested by an officer with the Florida Fish and Wildlife Conservation Commission (FWC), contact an experienced criminal defense attorney at Sammis Law Firm.

-We understand the standard operating procedures used by these officers when conducting BUI investigations including the seated battery of field sobriety tasks.
+We understand the standard operating procedures used by these officers when conducting BUI investigations, including the seated battery of field sobriety tasks.
 Whether you took the breath test or refused, we can help you fight the charge.

 The best result is getting the prosecutor to drop the charges, getting the court to dismiss the charges, or getting the jury to return a “not guilty” verdict at trial.